Rockies vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Charlie Blackmon and others are available when the Arizona Diamondbacks visit the Colorado Rockies at Coors Field on Friday (first pitch at 8:40 PM ET).
+You can find player prop bet odds for Corbin Carroll, Kris Bryant and other players on the Arizona Diamondbacks and Colorado Rockies prior to their matchup at 8:10 PM ET on Saturday at Coors Field.

 Bet on this matchup or its props with DraftKings!